brugr9/UEPluginVolumeCreator/README.md

     * **Region Of Interest Handles Actor**: A "Region Of Interest Actor" geometry can optionally be modified with a "Region Of Interest Handles Actor" interactively in real-time.
   * **Clip Plane Actor**: The "Direct Volume Rendering Actor" geometry can optionally be cropped in real-time using a "Clip Plane Actor".
   * **Light Source Actor**: The "Direct Volume Rendering Actor" can optionally be illuminated with spot light sources from one or more "Light Source Actors".
-  * **Orientation Guide Actor**: The "Direct Volume Rendering Actor" can optionally be attached a rotation synchronized orientation guide.
+  * **Orientation Guide Actor**: The "Direct Volume Rendering Actor" can optionally be attached a rotation synchronized "Orientation Guide Actor".

 ![Domain Model Diagram - Multiplanar Rendering MPR](Docs/DMD-MPR.png "Domain Model Diagram - Multiplanar Rendering MPR")<br>*Fig. 2.2.1.: Domain Model Diagram &ndash; Multiplanar Rendering MPR*